True Health Trust

 • Supplement recommendations based upon age, sex, metabolic type, mineral patterns and specific need as seen on the tissue mineral analysis and other accompanying clinical test data.

-If you would like to see a sample HTMA, please call or email us and we’d be happy to email you a copy.
+If you would like to see a sample HTMA, please call or email us and we’d be happy to email you a sample copy.

 Elements routinely tested: